 Connection in relationships deserves a balance of alone time as well as time with others.
 Fill this time with rich conversation, hearty laughter, play, moments of silence, cuddles, mutual hobbies… whatever tickles you and your partner.
 Whatever has you thinking and saying, “I feel so connected to you right now”.

 If you know me, you know that I am a big nerd about communication.
 There are SO many beautiful, intricate bits and pieces to notice in how we communicate with each other and how we get our messages across.
 Communication issues are also wildly common in relationships and can be a source of real conflict.
-When adjusted, however, healthy communication has the potential to preserve the love and respect in relationships.
+Each of us is unique, with a diverse array of personality traits and characteristics that define who we are.
+Some people have introverted personalities, often finding comfort and energy in solitude and quiet reflection.
+Others are extroverted, drawing their energy from social interactions and thriving in lively group settings.
+When adjusted, however, healthy communication has the potential to preserve love and respect in relationships.

 Communication can be as simple as assertively stating what you’d like to have for dinner, and it can be as complex as sharing your deepest feelings, desires and values.
 Take it a step further and communication means setting boundaries with one another based on those feelings, desires, and values.